HishamKhdair/deep-learning-models/README.md

-#### Deep Learning Models
+#### Deep Learning Notebooks
-A series of notebooks of machine learning examples and applications implemented in PyTorch and Tensorflow
+A series of notebooks of deep learning examples and applications implemented in PyTorch and Tensorflow

 #### TOC